Archaeopteryx: ‘Missing link’ or just a bird?

 There is no doubt that Archaeopteryx is unique.
 It has been classified as a bird because of its feathers, opposable big toe (hallux), wishbone (furcula), and pubis.
 Except for the hallux and solid feathers, all the other features are not unique to birds.
 Archaeopteryx also had many dinosaur characters that are not found in modern birds.

 There has been discussion in recent years about the so-called “feathered” dinosaurs found as fossils in China.
 These dinosaurs appear to have had down — the soft, furry stuff that birds get before their feathers fully develop.
-But this does not provide evidence that dinosaurs evolved into birds (see article at left).
+But this does not provide evidence that dinosaurs evolved into birds (see comments below).
 There is a lot more to being a bird than just having feathers (see our article Birds and flight were created).

 Was Archaeopteryx a feathered dinosaur?
 Dr. Alan Feduccia, a world authority on birds at the University of North Carolina at Chapel Hill and an evolutionist himself, said: “Paleontologists have tried to turn Archaeopteryx into an earth-bound, feathered dinosaur.
 But it’s not.
 It is a bird, a perching bird.
 And no amount of ‘paleobabble’ is going to change that.”1